ComGoon/thisIsTest/README.md

 I like collaborative coding projects !

-Do you ? is yes hit me up!
+Do you ? if yes hit me up!
 Would like to connect :)

 I'm a #WebDev freelancer!

-I'm fun of coding bootcamps, do you?
+I'm fun of coding bootcamps, I've been in one and now addicted to wanting more!